 Used Salsa And Dusty Records

 As I headed off back to my hostel, once again I spotted another music shop (I told you I had a knack for this).
 The name?
 ‘La Música’.
-As i’d guessed from visiting the one in Medellin, this was a chain-store.
-If you’re ever in Colombia, they are worth a look, but inside was relatively generic records, and you’re not likely to find anything but newer releases.
+As I’d guessed from visiting the one in Medellin, this was a chain-store.
+If you’re ever in Colombia, they are worth a look but inside was relatively generic records and you’re not likely to find anything but new releases.